Most people read Proverbs looking for a quote to screenshot.

 Join Christians who run things — reading Proverbs differently.

 Six themes.
 Sixty days.
-One operating system.
+One operating system for Christian leaders.

 Why the fear of the Lord functions as a decision-making operating system, not an emotional state